Krishnamohangupta08/Dhyeya/README.md

 # Dhyeya

- Dhyeya is a PyQt5-based application that includes a main window with various components like a sidebar, top bar, status bar, and tabs for different functionalities.
-It also has a settings page where users can configure startup behavior, including options related to showing a splash screen at startup.
-The application uses a ModernSplashScreen class to display a customized splash screen with a logo, app name, version, tagline, loading animation, and progress bar.
-The main functionality of the application involves managing settings, displaying notifications in the system tray, and providing a user-friendly interface for users to interact with.
+Dhyeya is a modern, feature-rich PyQt5-based desktop application designed to provide a user-friendly interface with a sleek, contemporary design.
+The application offers a comprehensive main window that includes a sidebar, top bar, status bar, and multiple tabs for various functionalities.
+Additionally, it features a customizable settings page where users can adjust application preferences, such as whether to display a splash screen on startup.

+## Features

+- **Modern UI Components:**
+  - Sidebar, top bar, and status bar for intuitive navigation.
+  - Multiple tabs catering to different functionalities.

+- **Custom Splash Screen:**
+  - Built using the `ModernSplashScreen` class.
+  - Displays a logo, app name, version, tagline, loading animation, and progress bar.
+  - Customizable to suit your branding needs.

+- **Settings Page:**
+  - Configure startup behavior and other application settings.
+  - Enable/disable splash screen display on startup.

+- **System Tray Notifications:**
+  - Manage and display notifications efficiently.

+- **Modular and Extensible Codebase:**
+  - Easy to maintain and extend with additional features.